Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

 Finally, rescaling the $q_i$ variables as $q_i\to (y_1-q_c^{2\eta})^{1/2\eta} q_i\,\,\forall i\neq c$,

 We have $d-c(b)$ different choices for the color $c$ leaving this expression unchanged; then, we can use the same trick as for the computation of $P_2$ for the two-loop contribution.
 By summing all the possibles choices, and taking into account the properties of the corresponding delta function, we generate a factor $1/(d-c(b))$; such that the term $q_c^{2\eta}/y_1$ can be discarded in the large $d$ limit.
-As a result the amplitude becomes:
+As a result, the amplitude becomes:

-The procedure can be continued from external leafs to the root vertex.
-In large $d$, we seen that all the faces have length one with a very large probability, such that only the root vertex shares the external momenta.
+The procedure can be continued from the external leafs to the root vertex.
+In large $d$, we see that all the faces have length one with a very large probability, such that only the root vertex shares the external momenta.
 Finally, because $\sum_b m(b)=2n-1$, $(-1)^{\sum_b(m(b)-1)}=(-1)^{n-1}$, which ends the proof of the proposition. \begin{flushright} $\square$ \end{flushright}

-\begin{definition} We will denote by $\tau^\star(p)$ the part of two point function expanding only in terms of the melonics two points amplitudes, keeping only the relevant ones in the large $d$ limit. \end{definition}
+\begin{definition} We will denote by $\tau^\star(p)$ the part of the two-point function expanding only in terms of the melonics two points amplitudes, keeping only the relevant ones in the large $d$ limit. \end{definition}

-Note that the strategy for non-vacuum two point diagrams can be done for vacuum diagrams as well, allowing to compute perturbative contribution of the free energy in the same way as the two point function $\tau^\star$.
+Note that the strategy for non-vacuum two-point diagrams can be done for vacuum diagrams as well, allowing to compute the perturbative contribution of the free energy in the same way as the two-point function $\tau^\star$.
 The free energy with vanish source is:

 where, in contrast to $\tau$, $f$ admits a Feynman expansion with amplitudes labeled with vacuum diagrams.
 In contrast with two point diagrams considered in section \ref{nloop}, vacuum diagrams in the intermediate field representation have no roots: